Contact our expert team today!

 About Fire Safety Supply

-Since 1999, Fire Safety Supply has been the go-to for fire suppression products, serving restaurants, industrial dry chemical systems, high and low-pressure CO2, vehicles, and clean agents.
+Since 1999, Fire Safety Supply has been the go-to for fire suppression products, industrial dry chemical systems, high and low-pressure CO2, vehicles, and clean agents.
+We serve various types of industries such as restaurants, commercial kitchen, wineries, and more.

 Our expert team is factory-trained across all our product lines.
 Do you have a technical question about a special hazard system?
 Our knowledgeable staff is just a call away!
 With extensive industry resources, we are here to help you tackle any fire suppression challenge.